ices-eg/wg_WGEEL/Misc/data_call_2023/NO.md

 ### series

 ### dataseries
+* 1 new values inserted in the database

 ### group metrics
-* 1 new values inserted in the database
+* 1 and 1 new values inserted in the group and metric tables

 ### individual metrics
+ 4 and 4 new values inserted in the fish and metric tables

 ## Annex 3